bebert64/nix-configs/cheat-sheet.md

 autorandr --save profile-name
 ```

-After that, copy the fingerprint from setup and the config inside host-specifics + update the launch script
+After that, copy the fingerprint from setup and the config inside host-specific + update the launch script
 <br />

 # Annexes